OCNS/SoftwareWG/content/pages/20220422-software-wg-tutorials-at-cns-2022.rst

 Please note that to prevent spamming/zoom bombing during the sessions, the links to all Zoom meetings will be sent out only to registrants.

-The schedule can be seen below and registration will open soon.
+The schedule can be seen below.
 All times are in UTC, please click on the times to see them in your local time zone.

 Monday, 27th June